MICROPYTHON WITH THE ESP32 GUIDE SERIES

 To test that this method works, repeat the same 3 steps as listed in Experiment 1 in this lesson.
 Power up the ESP32 from an external power supply (not your computer), to confirm that the LED on GPIO21 is blinking.

-These are the two methods you can use to automatically run a program when your ESP32 is powered up.
+With the help of the boot.py and main.py files you can automatically run a program when your ESP32 is powered up.

 The next thing that I want to show you is how to do simple debugging of your MicroPython scripts using Thonny IDE.
 Let's do that in the next lecture.